pierangeloc/programs-as-data/presentation/deckset.md

 - Legacy services use `Future` and `Slick`
 - No guarantee of equivalence between implementations

-^ Changing tech stack means rewriting from scratch with no guarantee of correctness
+^ Changing tech stack means rewriting from scratch with no guarantee of correctness.
+Now while changing tech stack is not something we do very often, a problem such as this one where we want to define one way to check the health of our systems, should cover all our services in the same way, both recent services developed in ZIO, and legacy ones that use Futures/Akka

 ---